EdAlegrid/m2m-api/Readme.md

 client.connect(() => {
   ...

+  // Use the alias method if you are accessing only one device from your client

   /**********************************************
    *
    *  Capture channel data using a device alias
    *
    **********************************************/
   // Access the remote device you want to access by creating an alias object let device = client.accessDevice(deviceId);